-For all pet birds traveling to the U.S. from Mexico, VS port personnel will meet you to take your bird to a federal quarantine facility at an Animal Import Center (AIC).
-All pet birds traveling from Mexico must complete a 30-day federal quarantine.
+For all non-U.S. origin pet birds, when you arrive in the United States, VS port personnel will meet you to take your bird to federal quarantine facility at an Animal Import Center (AIC).
+All non-U.S. origin pet birds must complete a 30-day federal quarantine in an AIC.

 You are required to provide a notice of arrival to VS port personnel at least 72 hours prior to arriving at the U.S. port.
 Once your bird arrives, it must clear U.S. Customs and Border Protection (CBP) inspection.
-If CBP port personnel notice a health concern, or there is a problem with your paperwork, CBP will notify the VS port veterinarian who will discuss U.S. entry options with you at that time.
-Otherwise, once the bird clears U.S. customs entry, VS port personnel will meet your bird at the port location discussed during your notice of arrival.
+If CBP port personnel examining your bird notice a health concern, or there is a problem with your paperwork, CBP will notify the VS port veterinarian who will discuss U.S. entry options with you at that time.
+Otherwise, once the bird clears U.S. customs entry, the VS port personnel will meet your bird at the port location discussed during your notice of arrival.

-VS port personnel will oversee the transport of your pet bird to the Animal Import Center (AIC) to start the 30-day quarantine period.
+VS port personnel will oversee the transport of your pet bird to the Animal Import Center (AIC) to start 30-day quarantine period.
 Transport arrangements vary by port of entry and should be discussed with the AIC staff prior to arrival in the United States.
 Importers/bird owners cannot visit pets while the birds are in quarantine.

-Fees for federal quarantine
+Fees for federal quarantine:

-9CFR 130.10 "User fees for pet birds (b)" - daily user fees vary depending on the number of birds in an isolate (as determined by the APHIS personnel at the AIC).
+9CFR 130.10 "User fees for pet birds (b)" - daily user fees vary depending on the number of birds are in the isolate (as determined by the APHIS personnel at the AIC).
 Fees include standard care, feed, and handling per day during the quarantine period.